qu0b/AST/2_scenario_1/README.md

         print("overload")
 ```

 We defined a function `onWordRecognized` which gets triggered each time a word is recognized.
-All code inside that function is wrapped into a `try/catch` block, since the NAO will otherwise confuse itself and call the function too many times (see `"overload"`).
+All code inside that function is wrapped into a `try/catch` block, since the NAO will otherwise confuse itself and call the function too many times (see [overload]("https://gitlab.dke.univie.ac.at/st3f4n-s/ast-nao/issues/1")).

-If the NAO detects a word we defined (e.g. `record`) with a confidence of over `0.5` it will start recording for 16000 milliseconds before saving the file and copying it to our machine.
+If the NAO detects a word we defined (e.g. `record`) with a confidence of over `0.5` it will start recording for 10 seconds. before saving the file and copying it to our machine via `scp`.

 ## <a name="technologystack"></a>Technology stack of all scenarios